b7w/bviewer/docs/intro/overview.rst

 * | Gallery have nice dark template.
 It is scalable, and can be viewed in mobile devices.
     Images are cutting to square tile.
 For full image view there is js gallery that have navigation, slide show.

-* | All images can be organized to galleries.
-Each gallery can store another galleries.
+* | All images can be organized to albums.
+Each album can store another albums.
     Also you can specify description.

-* | There is no registration for users, but galleries have some policies.
+* | There is no registration for users, but albums have some policies.
     Visible - visible for all users.
-Hidden - no mention in gallery tree, but can be accessed via url.
+Hidden - no mention in album tree, but can be accessed via url.
     Private - only for owner.

 * | Images can't be upload to server via app, they have to stored there already.
     App automate resize and cache images.
 These parameters can be configured.

-* | All real full size images in gallery can be download via zip archive.
+* | All real full size images in album can be download via zip archive.
-    *Sub galleries not included.*
+    *Sub albums not included.*

-* | Slideshow on gallery or random slideshow on group of galleries.
+* | Slideshow on album or random slideshow on group of albums.

 * | Video can be add from Vimio or YouTube.